AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md

 ### Creators {#creators}

 The proof creator is the person who uploads the proof in the first instance.
-The proof creator will be shown automatically in the [!UICONTROL people] list for the proof (in their default role).
+The proof creator will be shown automatically in the people list for the proof (in their default role).

-On the [!UICONTROL New proof] page&nbsp;you can assign a different proof role to the proof creator (other than their default role).
+On the [!UICONTROL New proof] page you can assign a different proof role to the proof creator (other than their default role).

 The proof creator cannot be changed or removed from a proof.